 - PURE CLASSICAL TONE – Utilizing our proprietary composite basses and precisely intonated Pro-Arté nylon trebles, XT Classical strings provide a superbly dynamic response and pure classical tone.

 - TIE ENDS – This set features tie-ends, nylon monofilament material, and silver-plated copper wrap wire.

 - EARN REWARD POINTS – D’Addario XT Classical guitar strings come with a code on the recyclable, resealable VCI bag, which you can register to earn Players Circle points.

 - MADE IN THE USA – Our XT Classical strings are made in the USA—drawn to exacting specifications at our New York production facility.

 - Nylon guitar strings for classical guitars

-- Basses are wound with 80/20 Bronze for brighter tone.
+- Basses are wound with silver-plated copper for warm, rich tone.
 Trebles are black nylon

 - Medium tension